paulbarmstrong/optimus-ddb-client/README.md

 ### Requirements

 1. Any existing items of tables to be used with OptimusDdbClient should have an N attribute to use for optimistic locking.
 It should be specified in the `Table` constructor's `versionAttribute` parameter.
 The default is "version".
-2. GSIs to be used with OptimusDdbClient should have all attributes projected.

 ### Installation
 ```